breadlesscode/neos-blog/README.md

 - [ ] Write a better flow query master operation to keep the code DRY
 - [ ] Comments
 - [ ] Tags
+- [ ] Documentation site (this package is to complex for a single readme file)
+- [ ] Add multible spam detection providers

 ## Usage
 Coming soon